SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex8/readme.md

   <summary>Click to expand!</summary>

 1. Insert the code snippet provided below under the **`PRIVATE SECTION.`** statement in the class definition.

+  Mock data for the _Agency_ and _Customer_ entities are needed in the present test scenario.

    ```ABAP
        CLASS-DATA: